FEWS-NET/inf-git-hooks/README.md

 </details>

 <details>
-    <summary>--no-flake8 / NO_FLAKE8</summary>
+    <summary>--no-ruff / NO_RUFF</summary>

-Disables using _flake8_ linter which checks for a large number of potential problems.
+Disables using _ruff_ linter which checks for a large number of potential problems.

 </details>

 <details>
     <summary>--no-isort / NO_ISORT</summary>